 Pumping Test for Wells

-A pumping test is a type of flow test that is a practical, reliable method of estimating well performance, well yield, the zone of influence of the well and aquifer characteristics.
+A pumping test is a type of flow test that is a practical method of estimating well performance, well yield, the zone of influence of the well and aquifer characteristics.
 A pumping test is generally required to support your water licence application.

 In a pumping test, the well is pumped under controlled conditions and the water level in the well is measured over time to determine drawdown.

 Pumping tests are commonly used to:

 - Determine the maximum sustainable yield for a well

 - Assess the impacts of the proposed well on neighbouring wells or water bodies